enthought/mayavi/docs/source/mayavi/misc.rst

 tests still run after your modifications).
 To keep track of your changes, you need to use subversion, if you have never used it, see http://svnbook.red-bean.com/en/1.1/ch01s07.html.
-Once you are done, you can generate a path that sums up your changes via by executing the following command in the root of the Mayavi source::
+Once you are done, you can generate a path that sums up your changes by executing the following command in the root of the Mayavi source::

     svn diff > my_patch.patch